Cerified Banner

 We Sharpen Parting Tools

-When turning between centers, a parting tool separates, or parts, your work from scrap or unwanted material.
-Generally, the parting tool is introduced to the wood in a plunge cut.
+When turning between centres, a parting tool separates, or parts, your work from scrap or unwanted material.
+Typically, the parting tool is introduced to the wood in a plunge cut.

 Parting%20Tool.jpeg